Explore Georgia Tours

 Fitness Requirements:

-• Day hikes: Moderate fitness; ability to walk 6-10km with elevation gain
+• Day hikes: Moderate fitness, enough to walk 6-10km with elevation gain

-• Multi-day treks: Good fitness; comfortable hiking 15-20km/day with pack
+• Multi-day treks: Good fitness, comfortable hiking 15-20km/day with a pack

 • Paragliding: No fitness requirements for tandem flights